 - There may be other financial assistance available for those who qualify:

-- The College also offers classes that may be of assistance, such as developmental courses in mathematics, English, reading, study skills, and sign language.
+- The College also offers classes that may be of assistance, such as transition courses in mathematics, English, reading, study skills, and sign language.
 The Student Success Center offers assistance with independent work in many academic areas.
 The library staff will help with research and general use of the library.
-Please remember that you must request this support.
+Remember students must request this support.

 - All academic support services at Blue Ridge Community College are provided at no cost to the student.